jamescollinsusc/gitreal/README.md

-Hello, this is a test repository for the git real workshop
+Hello, this is a test repository for the git real workshop.
+Test changes